-It’s a commonly-known fact: text messaging, SMS messaging, and Facebook messaging are pervasive and the popularity of messaging today is undisputed.
+It’s a common known fact: text messaging, SMS messaging, and Facebook messaging are pervasive and the popularity of messaging today is undisputed.
 Fully 97% of smartphone owners regularly use text messaging, making it the most widely-used basic feature or app as reported by Pew Research.
+Messaging has become the preferred way that people stay connected, whether it’s with each other or with businesses.

 It is also pretty intuitive, if not well-known, that the value of a great customer experience—when we are a customer engaging with a company—is extremely high.
 But did you know that we are willing to pay more for a great customer service experience?
 According to American Express, 70% of Americans are willing to spend more with companies they believe provide excellent customer service.

-What’s more, CIO Today shares that 64% of people prefer text messaging versus calling for customer service and another 44% would rather send a text than stay on hold.
+On top of that, CIO Today has revealed that when it comes to customer service, 64% of people prefer text messaging versus phone calls.
+44% of people would rather send a text message than be kept on hold.

 We’d like to take this opportunity to give customers a voice and give companies insight into why customers want to message you and are ready to do so now.